jonathandannel/graphite/readme.md

 - `barFont`: Styles the font of the bar value numbers.
 Takes an array `['fontColor', 'fontSize', 'fontWeight']`.
 Font color is a string with a Hex/RGB value and font size is a plain number.
 Font weight is a string.

 - `titleFont`: Same as labelFont and barFont options.
+Note that since the title is displayed as an <h2> element, some styles may be overriden by any CSS affecting h2 elements.

 `element`: The <b>ID</b> of the element that the graph will be rendered to.
 Should *not* be a string.